LGBTQ history in Poland: Third Polish Republic

 2001 was the year the first Equality Parade was held in Warsaw, attended by over 300 people.
 This was the first large-scale protest against homosexual discrimination.
 That same year Campaign Against Homophobia was established.
-A campaign, Niech nas zobaczą, (Let Them See Us) was held in 2003.
-It was the first artistic social campaign against homophobia, and consisted of 30 photos by Karolina Breguła.
+The first artistic social campaign against homophobia, Let Them See Us in 2023, consisted of 30 photos by Karolina Breguła.
 These showed gay and lesbian couples and were exhibited at exhibitions in galleries and printed on billboards, which were often vandalized.

 In 2004 and 2005 officials denied permission for the Warsaw Pride Parade, citing the likelihood of counter-demonstrations, interference with religious or national holidays, lack of a permit, among other reasons.
 The parade was opposed by the conservative Law and Justice party's Lech Kaczyński (at the time mayor of Warsaw and later president of Poland) who said that allowing an official gay pride event in Warsaw would promote a homosexual lifestyle.
 In protest, a different event, Wiec Wolności (Freedom Veche), was organized in Warsaw in 2004, and was estimated to have drawn 600 to 1000 attendees.
 In response to the 2005 ban, about 2500 people marched on 11 June of that year, in an act of civil disobedience that led to several brief arrests.
-By entering European Union, Poland had to fully incorporate anti-discrimination laws into its legal structure, including those dealing with discrimination for sexual orientation.
+By entering the European Union, Poland had to fully incorporate anti-discrimination laws into its legal structure, including those dealing with discrimination for sexual orientation.
 On 1 January 2004, a law that included forbidding workplace discrimination based on sexual orientation became part of Polish labour laws.

-In 2011 election Poland made history by electing its first out LGBT Members of Parliament—Robert Biedroń, an out gay man, and Anna Grodzka, an out transgender woman, one of the originators of foundation Trans-Fuzja.
+In the 2011 election, Poland elected its first out LGBT Members of Parliament: Robert Biedroń, a gay man, and Anna Grodzka, a transgender woman.
+Grodzka was one of the founders of the Trans-Fuzja foundation.